jonperk318/telegram-parser/README.md

 Please use responsibly!
 This is an open-source intelligence (OSINT) tool, and as any of these tools, it should be used to counteract criminal activity and protect victim data.

 I originally created this for a more narrow use case and didn't intend to share it, but I realized its potential to help a researcher/analyst that stumbles accross it.
 If you have any suggestions on further features, or if you encounter bugs, please open an issue.
 Also feel free to contact me directly!

+# Telegram Credential Parser

+This tool takes in TXT files downloaded from Telegram and parses out credentials using keyword matches.
+This is to be used to search dumps for sensitive data so the victims can be made aware of the breach and the credentials can be deactivated.
+This is ONLY created to PREVENT further exploitation.

+Enter the path to a directory of TXT files downloaded from the target Telegram channel.
+The results will be output into a CSV file titled "credentials."